 Tip 6.
 Monitor your inventory

 Health care professionals treating patients who have symptoms of the coronavirus face a dire shortage of PPE.
 Some districts have generously donated to help fill gaps.
-If you choose to do the same, maintain enough equipment to meet your employees’ needs now and when school resumes.
+If you choose to do the same, maintain enough equipment to meet your employees’ needs.